khamidou/khamidou.github.io/_drafts/sales-page-teardown-workshop.markdown

 <img src="/images/workshop_teardown/1.png" class="img-responsive" />

 You couldn't be clearer.
-The first screen has everything you need to know about the service and go on your merry way.

-Bonus point for having a drawing here -- it gets the point across really well, without a lot of words.
+The first screen has everything you need to know about the service, maybe subscribe and get on with your life.
+Bonus points for having a drawing here -- it gets the point across really well, without a lot of words.

 ## Body copy